rt-rtos/IoT25S-Projekt1-G1/docs/workflow.md

 - **Branch is a mess:** new branch from `main`, `git cherry-pick` what is worth keeping, delete the old one.

-## 8. Enforcement

-GitHub can only enforce this on a public repo or with the owner on GitHub Pro.
-Once either is true: Settings > Rules > Rulesets, new branch ruleset for `main`, require a pull request with one approval, block force pushes, block deletion.
-Also turn on Settings > General > Pull Requests > "Automatically delete head branches".

 Until then it is a team rule.
 A push to `main` is visible in the history and is handled as in section 7.